+- a.
+Additional ranking system points based upon the irrigation method:

+- i.
+Irrigation Method

+- Gravity -25

+- Pivot/Sprinkler 0

+- Subsurface Drip 0

-- d.
-If more than one method of irrigation is to be used, then points will be assigned based the percentage of acres of each method multiplied by the score of each method: - i.
-Example 140 total acres irrigated, 120 pivot and 20 gravity, then the score would equal (120/140) \ 0 pts + (20/140) \ -25 pts = -4 points
+- b.
+If more than one method of irrigation is to be used, then points will be assigned based the percentage of acres of each method multiplied by the score of each method:

+- i.
+Example 140 total acres irrigated, 120 pivot and 20 gravity, then the score would equal (120/140) 0 pts + (20/140) -25 pts = -4 points

-On this page is an example worksheet on how a well permit application will be scored according to the above methodology.
+On the following page is an example worksheet on how a well permit application would be scored according to the above methodology.